EverOddish/PokeStreamer-Tools/README.md

 # PokeStreamer-Tools
-A set of scripts and tools for Pokemon streamers
+A set of scripts and tools for Pokemon streamers.

+Before you start, please consider using Pokelink (no affiliation with EverOddish), as it has more features and more resources behind it. https://twitter.com/PokelinkApp

 ## Automatic Layout Updating